 Ono: It’s not like I recorded yet, so…

-Kuwashima: Oh, Kiman (voiced by Hiroshi Kamiya) will appear.
+Kuwashima: Oh, Keyman (voiced by Hiroshi Kamiya) will appear.

-Ono: It’s unclear at this point whether his name is Kiman.
+Ono: It’s unclear at this point whether his name is Keyman.

-Ono: Kiman certainly talks a lot.
+Ono: Keyman certainly talks a lot.
 He is definitely a key man.